corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/key-concepts-node.md

 ## Draining mode

 You may want to decommission or shut down a node for various activities, such as planned maintenance and upgrades, or investigating performance or latency issues.
-To shut down a node cleanly, you must drain it so that no node processes (or ['flows'](../../../../../en/platform/corda/4.8/open-source/key-concepts-flows.md)) are active.
+To shut down a node cleanly, you must drain it so that no node processes (or **[flows](../../../../../en/platform/corda/4.8/open-source/key-concepts-flows.md)**) are active.

-Checkpoints ensure durability against crashes and restarts by freezing a flow and capturing its current status, which is automatically saved to the database.
+Checkpoints ensure durability against crashes and restarts, by freezing a flow and capturing its current status which is automatically saved to the database.
 When the node is restarted, it replays the flow from the last checkpoint.

-The draining mode ensures that before shutting down:
+Draining mode ensures that before shutting down:

 * Commands requiring any new, RPC-initiated flows are rejected.
 * Initial P2P session messages are not processed, meaning peers are not able to initiate new flows involving the node.